pdstools.pega_io

 Parameters:

-• use_meta_files (bool, default=False) – Whether to use the meta files to check for eligible files
+• use_meta_files (bool, keyword-only, default=False) – Whether to use companion .meta files to gate downloads.

 Parameters:

-async get_ADMDatamart(datamart_folder: str = 'datamart', verbose: bool = True)
+async get_adm_datamart(*, datamart_folder: str = 'datamart', verbose: bool = True) pdstools.adm.ADMDatamart.ADMDatamart

 Parameters: